 - Cussing, threatening and, on some occasions, intentionally using physical force against another person

 Establishing a fleet safety culture with the help of technology

 Evidently, technology can save the day, helping fleet businesses establish a fleet safety culture — and reduce operational costs.
 How?
 Cue Fleet Telematics.
-To explain, a fleet Telematics system, such as a fleet management platform, monitors both driver and vehicle, in real-time; in other words, it offers visibility into vehicle status and driver activity, at any given time.
+To explain, a fleet Telematics system, such as a vehicle management platform, monitors both driver and vehicle, in real-time; in other words, it offers visibility into vehicle status and driver activity, at any given time.

 At the same time, it provides actionable data, instant alerts, notifications, and in-depth reports; thus, helping you, as a fleet manager, safeguard your entire fleet — and drivers improve their driving attitude and productivity.
-But what data exactly does a fleet management system generate that you can use to improve fleet safety?
+But what data exactly does a vehicle management system generate that you can use to improve fleet safety?
 Among other things: